Ramp Up EV Sales by Understanding Buyers

 You already know that understanding your customer is what leads to a successful transaction.
 Not everyone who visits your dealership is interested in an electric vehicle, but understanding who they are (do they match your buyer persona?) and their unique needs (are they looking for a practical way to save on gas?) will ensure you place them in a vehicle best suited for them.
 Let’s dive in deeper.

-While there are several types of buyers, Kelley Blue Book says men are most likely to buy EVs than women.
-In addition, electric cars appeal to younger, college-educated Americans with higher incomes and live in urban areas.
+While there are several types of buyers, CleanTechnica says Gen Xers and Millennials buy the most electric vehicles, followed by Baby Boomers.
+In addition, electric cars appeal to younger, college-educated Americans who have higher incomes and live in urban areas.

 Electric vehicle sales model